lockss/lockss-rtd-manual/docs/installing/installer.rst

 During this phase, :program:`install-lockss` will check that the ``lockss`` user and group exist on the host system.

-.. rubric:: Label
+.. rubric:: Heading

-This phase begins with the label :guilabel:`Checking the system user and group...`.
+This phase begins with the heading :guilabel:`Checking the system user and group...`.

 .. rubric:: Steps